charliedevelopment/vagrant-craft-environment/README.md

 ### VM Setup

-Open a shell/prompt and navigate to the Vagrant environment folder.
+Open a shell/prompt and navigate to the Vagrant environment directory.
 Run `vagrant up` to start the guest virtual machine.
 The initial install process will take a while as it downloads the CentOS image, installs several packages, makes configuration changes, and ultimately sets up Craft.

 That's all you need to do, once finished your Craft installation will be ready to use at [192.168.33.10](http://192.168.33.10/admin).
 The default Craft username is **admin** and the password is **craftdev**.